FelixVolo/TS5AddonInstaller/README.md

+> [!NOTE]
+> This project is deprecated.
+You may still use it for TeamSpeak 5.
+For future TeamSpeak releases please  use: [TS6AddonInstaller](https://github.com/Exopandora/TS6AddonInstaller 'TS6AddonInstaller')

 # TS5 Addon Installer #
 The TS5 Addon Installer is an unofficial tool that simplifies the process of installing and managing addons for TeamSpeak 5.
 It features a builtin patcher to re-enable addon support for the latest versions of TeamSpeak 5.